SHWE-YAMONE/OldPhonePad/README.md

 ## AI Usage
 While AI tools were used to tidy up documentation and comments, the core problem-solving and implementation are my own.

 **-AI Tool Used** - Microsoft Copilot

 **- AI Prompt**

 Write a short, clear README.md for my C# Old Phone Pad project.
 The project decodes old phone keypad input into text.
-Describe what each class does (DefaultKeypadLayout, OldPhonePadDecoder, and test project) and keep the README simple
+Describe what each class does (DefaultKeypadLayout, OldPhonePadDecoder, and test project) and keep the README simple.

 You can see the exact AI prompt used <a href="https://copilot.microsoft.com/shares/Jni5DptMp8BPyEaizT2yT">here</a>.